Provide access to natural daylight

 – the rating system and version

-– proof of award of the equivalent credit. - Check box(es) to certify that the educational materials will be shared through the following methods (select all that apply):
+– proof of award of the equivalent credit. - Check box(es) to certify that the educational materials will be shared upon request through the following methods (select all that apply):

 - a digital platform, such as a website, digital application, or display screen in common areas